The Future of Commercial Corridors and Centers: Land Use Code Updates

 I live off of E. Vine, east of N. Timberline (NOT Mosaic) and attended your presentation.
 The six sites presented/visited are all very mature.
 Are you applying any of the lessons learned from those site visits to all of the development going on near my neighborhood (Mulberry and Vine; Mountain Vista)?
 Particularly with respect to commericial infrastructure (grocery stores, schools, etc.) to suppport the increased population; and improvements to pedestrian and bicycle access?

-gonzasoc1 about 1 year ago
+gonzasoc1 Over 1 year ago

 characters left